Why you might want to ditch Slack

 Flock serves as a direct competitor to Slack, aiming to provide slightly more for slightly less.

-Its free plan is slightly more generous, and the paid plans are slightly more affordable than what Slack is offering.
+Its free plan is moderately more generous, and the paid plans are slightly more affordable than what Slack is offering.
 So in that regard, the app certainly delivers.

-Even so, its free plan has some of the same limitations Slack had — namely, limiting its searchable message history to 10,000 messages and offering only 5 GB of file storage space.
+Even so, its free plan has some of the same drawbacks Slack had — namely, limiting its searchable message history to 10,000 messages and offering only 5 GB of file storage space.

 Still, that obstacle is much easier to overcome when the cost of entry is lower than what Slack is offering.

-Best of all, Flock allows its users to migrate their data from Slack to its own platform.
-So if you want your new business messaging app to be just like Slack, but slightly cheaper — Flock is your best bet.
+Flock’s best feature as a Slack alternative is that it allows users to migrate their data from Slack.
+So if you want your new business messaging app to be just like Slack, but slightly cheaper — Flock promises to be your best bet.

 • Unlimited message history in the paid plans